Why Transfer Files from OneDrive to Google Drive?

 Tips: Multiple ways described in this post about moving Shared with Me to My Drive effortlessly, click it to get more information if interested.

 Transfer Google Drive to Another Gmail Account by Multcloud

 Using MultCloud can also realize the file transfer between two accounts, and for different situations, MultCloud will support different solutions.

 For the case that both accounts are yours: At this time, you can directly use the "Cloud Transfer" function to transfer files, add both accounts to MultCloud, and then enter the "Cloud Transfer" interface, and select two accounts respectively.
 Finally, click "Transfer Now".

-After another user receives the link, he or she can choose to download files directly or save it to his or her cloud drive account (this option requires a MultCloud account registration).
+After another user receives the link, he or she can choose to download files directly or save them to his or her cloud drive account (this option requires MultCloud account registration).

 The Bottom Line

-In conclusion, you are able to copy from OneDrive to Google Drive following any ways above.
-If you prefer to use MultCloud, as you can see from the snapshots, you can manage files between different accounts among same or different cloud services.
-For instance, you can move files from one Google Drive to another, sync files between OneDrive and Google Drive.
+In conclusion, you are able to transfer files from OneDrive to Google Drive following anyways above.
+If you prefer to use MultCloud, as you can see from the snapshots, you can manage files between different accounts among the same or different cloud services.
+For instance, you can move files from one Google Drive to another, and sync OneDrive to Google Drive.
 Or, you can just link Dropbox to Google Drive for better data management.